ferrance/dizave42/readme.md

 ## Misc Features

-The large thumb keys are space and backspace, respectively.
-I had originally used space and enter, like many other keymaps, but backspace is used much more frequently so I moved it to the more accessible location.

 The large thumb keys operate as shift when held.
 This has made a huge difference for me.
 I can'd believe space isn't shift everywhere, it just works so well.